hdavis44/hdavis44/README.md

 <p align="left">I have a BA in economics and German and eight years of experience in the world of data, and I want to leverage the skills and tools I have learned for good.</p>

+<p align="left">I recently returned to the US after living and working in the Netherlands for three years.
+In the Netherlands I worked as a data engineer consultant in roles which varied from leading our company's AI Task Force to bring custom ML and AI models to our clients, teaching data science and data analytics for a tech boot camp in Amsterdam, developing ELT pipelines and DV2.0 data warehousing, and building custom ERP data integrations.
+I am a true data generalist, and if I haven't worked with your specific tool, I have at least got some experience on a similar one and know just where it fits in the grand scheme of data.</p>

+<p align="left">I am currently looking for my next role where I hope to put my tough mind and soft heart to a good use.
+I want to create real impact and positive change.
+It would be a great bonus if I put my skills to use on the issues of climate change or social impact.
+If you are looking for a data wizard who is up to any challenge, works well with diverse teams and stakeholders, and has a knack for teaching and communicating everything data, I'm your guy!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/hdavis44" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="hdavis44" height="30" width="40" /></a>